porrey/Clock3/README.md

 - A font was created for the clock that works with the GFX library.
 - Support for capturing time from a GPS has been added using the TinyGPS library.
 I'm using the [Adafruit Ultimate GPS Breakout - 66 channel w/10 Hz updates - Version 3](https://www.adafruit.com/product/746) in my clock.
 This code will work with any standard GPS.
 - The buttons are managed using the AceButton library.
 This library provides support for more than one event type on a button such as press, release, long press and repeated press.
 This allows the buttons to provide more creative capabilities.
-- The original TimerOne library has been kept for refreshing the display
+- The original TimerOne library has been kept for refreshing the display.

 # GFX Font Editor